NeHaNaiduu/Digital-Clock/README.md

-# React + Vite
+# React Digital Clock

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This is a simple digital clock application built using React.

+## Description :

+The React Digital Clock application displays the current time in a digital format.
+It updates in real-time, showing the current hours, minutes, and seconds.

+## Features :

+- Real-time display of the current time

+- Simple and intuitive user interface

+- Built with React for dynamic and responsive behavior

+## Folder Structure

+The project follows a typical React project structure.
+Here's a brief overview of the main files:

+- `App.js`: The main component of the application, responsible for rendering the digital clock.

+- `demo.jsx`: Component responsible for displaying the digital clock.

+## Technologies Used

+- React

+- JavaScript

+- HTML/CSS